PacktPublishing/Microservices-with-Azure/README.md

 Finally, you will be introduced to advanced topics such as Serverless computing and DevOps using Service Fabric, to help you undertake your next venture with confidence.

+## More on Companion Website
+The companion website has further content to enrich your knowledge.
+Therefore, consider bookmarking the companion website to stay in touch: https://microserviceswithazure.com

 ## Instructions and Navigations
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter04